 - Lead Time

-Simplified formula to calculate velocity based on the past 30 days:
+Simplified formula over the last 30 days:

 Sales Velocity = Sold Quantity ÷ 30

 This metric indicates the average number of units sold per day.
 With this information, one can calculate the expected sales for the next 14/30/90 days.